Mathias Bogado

-Juan Mathias Bogado Castro (born March 23, 1990 in Buenos Aires, Argentina) is an Argentine footballer, who currently plays for Juventud de Las Piedras.
+Juan Mathias Bogado Castro (born 23 March 1990) is an Argentine footballer who plays as a centre-back for Racing de Córdoba.

 Career

 Bogado started his career with CA Buenos Aires al Pacífico.
 His family settled 2003 to Uruguay and he started his career here with Nacional de Montevideo.
 He played for them two years, before signed in Winter 2006 for CA Bella Vista.
-Bogado played twelve months for Bella Vista and joined than in December 2007 to Montevideo Wanderers F.C.
-After four years in the youth of Montevideo Wanderers, was promoted to the senior team and played his debut with the Wanderers 2011 in the Uruguayan Primera División.
+Bogado played twelve months for Bella Vista and joined than in December 2007 to Montevideo Wanderers After four years in the youth of Montevideo Wanderers, was promoted to the senior team and played his debut with the Wanderers 2011 in the Uruguayan Primera División.
 Bogado played only three Uruguayan Primera División for Montevideo Wanderers games, before moved to Club Atlético Torque.